abel-research/ampscan_webapp/README.md

 This app uses a Django framework.

-vtk.js is used to render the scans for the clients.
+vtk.js is used to render the scans in the browser.

 As a future improvement, we may want to add a modules bundler such as webpack rather than importing vtk.js scripts from a URL.

-Please see the Issues for new features and improvements in progress.
+Please see the Issues for new features and improvements planned or in progress.